olm3ca/Surface-Laptop-Go/README.md

 4. Boot from the Mac OS installer.
 In Disk Utility, go to Show All Devices in the top left, and then select the entire drive, and format the partition you have identified for MacOS and make sure to use APFS.

-5. You will need to copy the EFI to your insternal SSD drive using the same procedure from step 3.
+5. You will need to copy the EFI to your internal SSD drive using the same procedure from step 3.
 In the UEFI boot settings (Hold Volume UP at boot) make sure you move Windows Boot Manager down in the list of boot options, so that USB boot and internal boot are in the first two spots.
 This will ensure the computer uses OpenCore as a boot option prior to Windows Boot Manager.

 ## Part 4: Brunch - install ChromeOS on a partition.